CampbellCrowley/SpikeyBot-Discord/docs/README.md

 <a name="SpikeyBot..saveInterval"></a>

 ### SpikeyBot~saveInterval : <code>Interval</code> ℗
-The Interval in which we will save and purge data on all submodules.
+The Interval in which we will save and purge data on all mainmodules.
 Begins after onReady.

 **Kind**: inner property of [<code>SpikeyBot</code>](#SpikeyBot)
 **Access**: private